guohanju/HCAGC/README.md

-If you want to run the code on datasets other than the [arxiv](http://snap.stanford.edu/ogb/data/nodeproppred/arxiv.zip) dataset, you can use the following command in HCAGC:
+If you want to run the code on datasets other than the [arxiv](http://snap.stanford.edu/ogb/data/nodeproppred/arxiv.zip) or [pokec](https://zenodo.org/records/16895532/files/pokec-regions.zip) dataset, you can use the following command in HCAGC:

 ```python
 python train.py --dataset cora
 ```